[Added 1-7-2009 by L.L. No. 1-2009]

 Streetscaping.
 Landscaping treatments should be used to enhance the pedestrian and vehicular experience, complement architectural features, and/or screen utility areas.

-A streetscape master plan shall be prepared by a registered landscape architect which will encompass a selection of trees, shrubs, ground covers, perennials, location of annuals, as well as hardscapes.
+A streetscape master plan shall be prepared by a registered landscape architect which will encompass a selection of trees, shrubs, ground covers, and perennials and location of annuals, as well as hardscapes.
 Hardscapes will include paving materials, benches, landscape aggregates, and lighting.
 This master plan will be reviewed by the Conservation Board and the Planning Board, with final approval granted by the Town Board.

 Any new construction shall conform to the streetscape master plan.
 The Conservation Board shall be familiar with all details of the plan as well as all landscape architects doing work in the Architectural Overlay District.